Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Results and discussion

+where $h_i$ is the element (cell) size.
+For the second order Taylor-Galerkin scheme, a linear stability analysis shows that $n_{CFL}=\frac{\sqrt{3}}{3}$~\cite{formaggia2003one}.
+For the second order MUSCL, $n_{CFL}=\frac{1}{2}$~\cite{delestre2012well}.
+Practice shows that $n_{CFL}=1$ for MacCormack scheme~\cite{elad1991numerical}.
+A sharp estimation of the coefficient $n_{CFL}$ for the DG scheme is challenging.
+We define an approximate formula, $\Delta t=C_t\frac{L}{Nc_0}$, to test the stability.
+In our test, the approximate threshold values of $C_t$ for the schemes to become unstable are: 0.5 for MUSCL, 0.56 for Taylor-Galerkin and 1.0 for MacCormack.
+The results agree with the report in literature.
+For the DG scheme, the time step formula is modified accordingly as $\Delta t=\frac{C_t}{\mathcal{P}}\frac{L}{Nc_0}$, with $\mathcal{P}$ the degree of the polynomial.
+For the DG scheme, $C_t$ can not be greater than 0.1 (see Figure~\ref{fig:con_time2}).

+To further test the temporal convergence, we fix the mesh ($N_{TG}=N_{FV}=N_{FD}=800$, $N_{DG-\mathcal{P}_1}=N_{DG-\mathcal{P}_2}=100$) and plot the numerical errors as a function of $C_t$ (see Figure~\ref{fig:con_time1}).
+The errors vary slightly for all of the schemes except MUSCL.
+For the convergence of the temporal integration, the MUSCL scheme has to choose a smaller time step than the value prescribed by the CFL condition.
+But note this is only a test in linear case, in practical applications, the coefficient $C_t$ may be much smaller for convergence (Section~\ref{seca}).

 To test the spatial convergence, we fix $C_t=0.1$, and vary the number of mesh nodes $N$.
 The log-log plot of $||E||$ against $\Delta x$ can be seen in Figure~\ref{fig:space_con}.
 We have two main observations.
-First, all of the schemes converge with an order between 1 and 2 and the DG schemes converges faster (see Figure~\ref{fig:space_con}).
-Second, as shown by Figure~\ref{fig:convection} the difference between the analytic solutions and all of the numerical solutions are hardly discernible with a moderate number of mesh points ($N_{TG}=N_{FV}=N_{FD}=800, N_{DG-\mathcal{P}_1}=N_{DG-\mathcal{P}_2}=100$).
+First, all of the schemes converge with an order between 1 and 2 and the DG scheme converges faster (see Figure~\ref{fig:space_con}).
+Second, as shown by Figure~\ref{fig:convection} the differences between the analytical solution and all of the numerical solutions are hardly discernible with a moderate number of mesh points ($N_{TG}=N_{FV}=N_{FD}=800$, $N_{DG-\mathcal{P}_1}=N_{DG-\mathcal{P}_2}=100$).

-To test the temporal convergence, we fix the mesh ($N_{TG}=N_{FV}=N_{FD}=800, N_{DG-\mathcal{P}_1}=N_{DG-\mathcal{P}_2}=100$) and increase (or decrease) the time steps, the error varies slightly for all of the schemes except FV (see Figure~\ref{fig:con_time1}).
-If $C_t>0.6$, Taylor-Galerkin, FV and MacCormack become unstable.
-For the DG schemes, $C_t$ can not be greater than 0.1 (see Figure~\ref{fig:con_time2}).
-For the convergence of the temporal integration, the FV scheme has to choose a smaller time step than the value prescribed by the CFL condition.